3 Skypephone Series: Usage terms

-Free Skype-to-Skype calls and instant messages were only available in the country where the phone was purchased, or while roaming on 3’s sister networks.
+Free Skype-to-Skype calls and instant messages were only available in the country where the phone was purchased, or while roaming on Three's sister networks.
 Skype-to-Skype calls and instant messages were subject to a fair use policy of 4,000 minutes of outgoing calls and 10,000 instant messages per month (depending on country).

-For 3 Pay As You Go customers, the Skype functionality was subject to activating a minimum top-up (value depending on country) and valid for 90 days (30 days in Ireland) from activating their last top-up, but 3 removed the minimum top-up requirement on 1 May 2009.
+For Three's pay as you go customers, the Skype functionality was subject to activating a minimum top-up (value depending on country) and valid for 90 days (30 days in Ireland) from activating their last top-up, but Three removed the minimum top-up requirement on 1 May 2009.

 INQ

-The Skypephone project was a collaborative effort, with the 3's global handset team working closely with Skype and Qualcomm.
-According to Skype, the Skypephone series, if it were to continue, could possibly be continued on a different network from 3.
+The Skypephone project was a collaborative effort, with Three's global handset team working closely with Skype and Qualcomm.
+According to Skype, the Skypephone series, if it were to continue, could possibly be continued on a different network from Three.

-In the Irish market, the phones have been discontinued since the introduction of INQ handsets in January 2009.
+In the Irish market, the phones were discontinued after the introduction of INQ handsets in January 2009.